nyoom-engineering/nyoom.nvim/.github/README.md

 At its core, Nyoom consists of a set of intuitive macros, a nice standard library, a set of modules, and some opinionated default options, and nothing more.

-Designed against the mantras of doom-emacs [doom-emacs](https://github.com/hlissner/doom-emacs):
+Designed against the mantras of [doom-emacs](https://github.com/hlissner/doom-emacs):

 + **Gotta go fast**.
 Startup and run-time performance are priorities.
 + **Close to metal**.
 There's less between you and vanilla neovim by design.
 That's less to grok and less to work around when you tinker.